-This year we have launched a very exciting new podcast and mini Ted Talks.
+This year we have launched a very exciting new podcast and mini TED Talks.
 This is your child's opportunity to research, interview and discuss with friends live in conversation on our school podcast.
-You can choose a variety of topics that affect you, your friends and the school.
-If talking isn't what interests, you then maybe you could be part of the team that edits and produces the podcast or maybe even films the mini TedTalks.
-We have some state of the art equipment for you to use in our new podcast studio.
+You can choose a variety of topics that affect the students, their friends and the school.
+If talking isn't what interests the student, maybe they could be part of the team which edits and produces the podcast or maybe even films the mini TED Talks.
+We have some state-of-the-art equipment to use in our new podcast studio.